EshaanAgg/IR/README.md

 1. Please ensure that you have downloaded the unzipped datasets in a `data` directory with the name of the language that you want to analyse in the code.
 2. Install the required required dependencies with `pip install -r requirements.txt`
-3. Run the code file that you want to reanlyze from the root of the project.
+3. Run the code file for the particular assignment from the root of the project.
 For example, `python assignment2/english.py`.